-The D5060 RYE Health & Safety Team tracks and reports developments that affect the living conditions, health, and safety of Inbound students in D5060, as well as Outbound students.
+The D6270 RYE Health & Safety Team tracks and reports developments that affect the living conditions, health, and safety of Inbound students in D6270, as well as Outbound students overseas.

-Monitor Updates from National, State, Provincial and Local Government and Health Authorities
+Monitor Updates from National, State and Local Government and Health Authorities

-- 1. At least once every two weeks, the Club Youth Exchange Officers reviews updates from the following organizations to determine changes in travel restrictions, quarantine and isolation requirements, health protocols, border closing: - a.
+- 1. At least once every two weeks, the HSO (or a designated team member) reads updates from the following organizations to determine changes in travel restrictions, quarantine and isolation requirements, health protocols, border closing: - a.
 US Department of State Travel Advisories - b.
-Canadian Federal Government Travel Advisories - c.
-Centers for Disease Control (CDC) (British Columbia and Washington) updates for Coronavirus - d.
-State and Provincial Coronavirus website - e.
-Local health district / authority website - f.
-Any other local public health agencies where Inbound students are placed. - g.
-School District websites where each Inbound student is placed - h.
+Centers for Disease Control (CDC) updates for Coronavirus - c.
+State Coronavirus website - d.
+Local health district / authority - e.
+Any other local public health agencies where Inbound students are placed. - f.
+School District websites where each Inbound student is placed - g.
 City/County websites where each Inbound student is placed - 2.
-At least once every two weeks, HSO or delegate will review with Club YEOs the living situations for each Inbound student to:

-- a.
-Inquire about any new risk factors in the students' living situations; for example, someone in the host family home being exposed to the virus, which results in quarantine - b.
-Inquire about host family dynamics; for example student behaviour or concern about the amount of time spent at home if school is not in session - c.
+At least once every two weeks, HSO will check with Inbound Coordinators and/or Club YEOs to check the living situations for each Inbound student to: - Inquire about any new risk factors in the students' living situations; for example, someone in the host family home being exposure to the virus, which results in quarantine - b.
+Inquire about host family dynamics; for example student behavior or concern about the amount of time spent at home if school is not in session - c.
 Inquire about any changes in the community or at school which might elevate risk factors for virus exposure - 3.
-If the HSO identifies changes that impact students, host families, or volunteers, this information is reported to the D5060 RYE Health & Safety Team
+If the HSO identifies changes that impact students, host families, or volunteers, this information is reported to the D6270 RYE Health & Safety Team

-Communicate with Exchange Partners
+Communicate with Overseas Partners

-The Outbound Chair identifies a point of contact within each of our active exchange partner districts for the purpose of communicating COVID-19 developments.
+The District Youth Exchange Chair and CSRYE Country Correspondents identifies a point of contact within each of our active overseas partner districts for the purpose of communicating COVID-19 developments.

-At least once per month, the Outbound Chair, Country Officer or a designate, performs the following tasks:
+As needed, the District Youth Exchange Chair or a designate, performs the following tasks:

-- 1. Communicates status with exchange partners to provide information on the living situations of Inbound students within D5060. - 2.
-Requests updates from the partner district related to D5060 students who are on exchange. - 3.
-Provides a report to D5060 RYE HSO on the status of each of our D5060 Outbound students.
+- 1. Communicates status with overseas partners to provide information on the living situations of Inbound students within D6270. - 2.
+Requests updates from the partner district related to D6270 students who are on exchange. - 3.
+Provides a report to D6270 RYE HSO on the status of each of our D6270 Outbound students.